 Gangsta rap tends to appear in four flavors:

 - Commercial: The more commercial type, basically a polished, pseudo-hardcore, toned down version of Blue Collar and Hardcore.
 Keep in mind they still wanna sell records.
 Usually Overlaps with Glam Rap, and some music critics call this form Post Gangsta.

 - Hardcore: The darker, unapologetic, exaggerated, no-holds-barred, hardcore, drug pushing, psycho gangsta rap, sometimes bordering on Horrorcore.
 A Flanderization of Blue Collar in many cases.
 When Moral Guardians are talking about the immorality of the Gangsta Rap genre, this is usually the type they have in mind.

 - Mafioso: Mafioso rap, gangsta rap which is more akin to romanticized mafioso films and organized crime, than typical gang violence.

 See Trap Music

 where gangsta is stripped to the bare essentials of just a good beat and gangsta cliches.

 , which is when you take gangsta rap and add gory lyrics akin to Death Metal

-An interesting point is that now that the genre's been around for twenty years, the rappers who were making hard-hitting Blue Collar albums have softened as they got into their 30s and 40s
+An interesting point is that now that the genre's been around for twenty years, many of the rappers who were making hard-hitting Blue Collar albums have softened as they got into their 30s and 40s

 , and their projects have led to some serious Rated G for Gangsta